SQream/scailium_docs/index.rst

 .. rubric:: Need help?

 If you couldn't find what you're looking for, we're always happy to help.
-Visit `SQreamDB's support portal <https://sqream.atlassian.net/servicedesk/>`_ for additional support.
+Visit `SCAILIUM's support portal <https://sqream.atlassian.net/servicedesk/>`_ for additional support.

 .. toctree::